Time lags and their association with the Boundary Layer structure in a Z source GX 349+2: Introduction

 Neutron star low-mass X-ray binaries (NS-LMXBs) are particularly valuable laboratories for studying accretion physics under strong gravity, as the presence of a solid surface and often a Boundary Layer(BL) distinguishes them fundamentally from black hole systems.
 Despite decades of observational and theoretical work, several key aspects of the accretion process in NS-LMXBs remain poorly understood, including the geometry and evolution of the corona, the physical origin of spectral state transitions, and the coupling between the disk, boundary layer, and Comptonizing region.

 NS-LMXBs are further classified based on the characteristic tracks they trace in Hardness–Intensity Diagrams (HIDs) into atoll and Z sources.
 Z sources exhibit three distinct branches in the HID: the Horizontal Branch (HB), Normal Branch (NB), and Flaring Branch (FB), which are generally associated with changes in mass accretion rate and spectral–timing properties.
-Only a small number of Z sources are known, and they are further subdivided according to their phenomenological behavior into 1) Sco-like sources, e.g., Sco X-1, GX 17+2, and GX 349+2 (Sco X-2) and 2) Cyg-like sources, e.g., Cyg X-2, GX 5–1, and GX 340+0 \citeyearpar{1989ESASP.296..203V}).
+Only a small number of Z sources are known, and they are further subdivided according to their phenomenological behaviour into 1) Sco-like sources, e.g., Sco X-1, GX 17+2, and GX 349+2 (Sco X-2) and 2) Cyg-like sources, e.g., Cyg X-2, GX 5–1, and GX 340+0 (Hasinger \& van der Klis \citeyear{1989ESASP.296..203V}).